 Retired/Resigned Faculty and Staff

 Access to systems that require a NetID are contingent upon exit agreements made with Human Resources and/or the department of employment (or in some instances, HR).
-(Admins: refer to VSIP page for more details on options for retirees and voluntary separations).

 Although Blackboard uses the NetID/password combination for authentication, access to courses or data within the Blackboard system is limited to those administering or enrolled in the defined Blackboard courses, or, in the case of Blackboard Organizations, access is limited to those who are defined as members of the specific Blackboard organization.